mininet/mininet/README.md

 Linux kernel.

-Mininet's support for OpenFlow and Linux allows you to create a custom network with customized routing, and to run almost any existing Linux networking application on top of it without modification.
+Mininet's support for OpenFlow and Linux allows you to create a custom network with customized routing, and to run almost any Linux-compatible networking application on top of it without modification.
 OpenFlow-based designs that work in Mininet can usually be transferred to hardware with minimal change for full line-rate execution.